Introduction to Biblical Christianity (Christianity 101)

 II.
 A person who recognizes that Holy God’s only provision for our sin is the substitutionary death of His Son, Jesus the Christ.

-The sacrifice of God’s beloved Son, Jesus of Nazareth, is the foundation of the Christian faith, because it is God’s provision for humankind’s sin.
+The sacrifice of God’s beloved Son, Jesus of Nazareth, is the foundation of the Christian faith, because it is God’s provision for mankind’s sin which restores the communion which was lost in the beginning with Adam and Eve.
 The substitutionary sacrifice of Christ is the basis by which we approach God.
 It is the completion of a process whereby God restores a broken relationship with a fallen world.
 In fact, the entire Bible is the story of God’s plan to repair and reconcile a broken relationship between God and man.
-Man was the initiator of the rebellion; God was the initiator and perfector of the reconciliation.
+Man was the initiator of the rebellion; God was the initiator and perfecter of the reconciliation.
 This plan was completed through the life, death and resurrection of God’s Son some 2000 years ago.
 The cross is then the culmination and center of all history and civilization.

 Read 2 Corinthians 5:21, 1 Peter 2:24-25,1 Peter 3:18